Rent more than the runway: Why soon, you won’t own any clothes at all

 Until now, Rent the Runway owned the inventory on its website, like any other retailer might, buying directly from more than 500 different fashion labels.
 The difference now is that it will let partner brands use its platform to rent out as much of their inventory as they choose.
 Going forward, Sullivan says that between 15% and 25% of Rent the Runway’s inventory will come directly from outside brands.

-Many brands have signed on, including Hunter (best known for its Wellington boots), The North Face, denim brand DL1961, Rebecca Minkoff, LK Bennett, Marchesa, and Levi’s.
+Many brands have signed on, including Hunter (best known for its Wellington boots), denim brand DL1961, Rebecca Minkoff, LK Bennett, Marchesa, and Levi’s.
 “Some of these brands weren’t on our site before,” Hyman says.
 “They were attracted to this new platform.”

 Sullivan says that women’s clothing preferences when it comes to renting are very different than buying.
 For instance, the most popular colors in retail tend to be neutrals, like blacks, blues, and grays, because customers want to get as much use out of them as possible.
 But when renting, women tend to be more interested in fashion-forward pieces.
 “It’s print, it’s color, it’s embellishment,” says Sullivan.
 “It’s basically the things that don’t feel rational to own.
 This is exciting for our platform partners because this is inventory that isn’t necessary performing well for them in a traditional sales environment.”